MariusMez/BatchGeo/README.md

 Changes will not be submitted.
 Firefox will stay open and you as a user can submit changes after review.
 If you believe in the script, you can pass argument `--submit` for also submitting changes imediately.

+If you set `--border "False"`, the text will be replaced completely.

 ## Requirements
 Only `selenium (2.45.0)`, Python 3+ (`Python 3.4.3` tested), Firefox (version `37.0.1` tested)